Somewherecold Records

 Somewherecold Records (formerly Somewhere Cold Records) is an American independent record label established in late 2004 by Jason T. Lamoreaux.
 The record company was founded in Lexington, Kentucky, but is currently headquartered in Shelbyville, Kentucky.
 It releases ambient, shoegaze, dream pop, slowcore, post-rock, space rock and drone music, with an international roster of artists spanning from the early 2000s to the present.
 Somewherecold Records has released music on vinyl records, compact discs, compact cassettes and digital audio formats, with global distribution through The Business.
+The company is affiliated with the Somewherecold webzine, which was formed two years before the record label.